The 174th Day of the Year

 2014: Soft golden dawn, late fourth-quarter crescent moon, so clear and crisp over Lil’s house.
 After I fed the fish, I looked up and noticed that the trumpet creeper had not only crept to the top of the greenhouse wall but had started to bloom, four fresh blossoms.
 By the crab apple tree, I discovered a lost “Endless Summer” hydrangea (which I thought had been killed by the cold) pushing up through ferns.
 I cleared it out: it has one bud cluster, maybe the first since Jeanie died.
 The first Japanese beetle of the year found on one of the yellow primrose blossoms.

 2015: Twenty-two different lily plants in bloom this morning.
 Chigger bite noticed yesterday afternoon.
 Rhubarb harvested for pie.
 A great spangled fritillary in the circle garden.
 Three zinnia flowers, four tithonias: the time of annuals beginning.

-2016: Twenty-three lily plants this morning, down nine or ten from yesterday as the stella d’oros go into quick decline and the ditch lilies thin.
+2016: Twenty-three lily plants this morning, down nine or ten from yesterday as the Stella d’oros go into quick decline and the ditch lilies thin.
 One zinnia just starting to open.
 Last night, a long chain of thunderstorms passed through, seeming to last for hours, Bella very frightened.
 This morning, flowers and shrubs and bamboo leaning from wind and water.
-This evening along Polecat Road, most of the Canadian thistles had gone to seed.
+This evening along Polecat Road, I saw most of the Canadian thistles had gone to seed.

-2017: Twenty-eight ditch lily blossoms, eight day lilies, two Asiatics, two stella d’oros.
+2017: Twenty-eight ditch lily blossoms, eight day lilies, two Asiatics, two Stella d’oros.
 All day rain.